mridulraturi7/FlappyBird/README.md

 > LOVE2D Support [Click here to download](https://marketplace.visualstudio.com/items?itemName=pixelbyte-studios.pixelbyte-love2d).

 LOVE2D Support by Pixelbyte Studios extension allows us to run the love application directly through Visual Studio Code by a simple shortcut : Left-Alt + L.

+External Libraries Used :

+>push.lua - push library allows us to draw our game at a virtual resolution, regardless of however large our window is.
+Basically, it is used to provide a more retro look and feel to the game.